Leadership and institutional direction at Kilimo Corps Africa

 Institution-Building

-We believe strong institutions are essential for durable impact across agriculture and food systems.
+We believe strong institutions are essential for durable impact across agricultural systems.

 Collaboration